analista10SPN/AC_CAR_MOUNTAIN/README.md

 ### 4.2 Critic Learning Convergence

-The critic's learning progression in our shared-weights Actor-Critic architecture reveals fascinating patterns that shed light on both the learning dynamics and the Mountain Car environment's inherent challenges.
+The critic's learning progression in our Actor-Critic architecture reveals fascinating patterns that shed light on both the learning dynamics and the Mountain Car environment's inherent challenges.
 The logarithmic scale visualization of the critic loss demonstrates a complex convergence pattern characterized by distinct phases and persistent oscillations:

 ![alt text](image-2.png)
 _Figure 3: Log-scale visualization of critic loss._